 Be the RE-Generation

-Young people (15 – 25 years) meet at the beginning of St Kilda Pier every Sunday to help protect the biodiversity of our beloved Port Phillip Bay.
+Restore, research, revegetate our foreshore ecosystems…be the RE-Generation!
+Young people (15 – 25 years) met at the beginning of St Kilda Pier every week to help protect the biodiversity of our beloved Port Phillip Bay.

-Penguin Habitat Enhancement: Using our strength as a team, we cart buckets of sand and sea weed from the shore line up towards the end of the break water.
-Here we will propagate sea plant to protect the Habitat of our furry little friends.
-Come back next time to see for your self the beauty that naturally flourishes from your work.
+Using our strength as a team, we carted buckets of sand and seaweed from the shoreline up towards the end of the breakwater.
+Here we propagated sea plants to protect the Habitat of our furry little friends.

-Beach Profiling: At various points around Port Phillip Bay, Inter-tidal sandy seabed levels are recorded every 2 metres along a 30m transect using a home made water level.
-We will also be using a special water proof temperature probe to record temperatures in the seabed which is really important stuff in the climate changing scenarios.
+At various points around Port Phillip Bay, Inter-tidal sandy seabed levels are recorded every 2 metres along a 30m transect using a home made water level.
+We used a special water proof temperature probe to record temperatures in the seabed which is really important stuff in the climate changing scenarios.
 This is important science because as we know, an increase of 2 degrees could completely eliminate some species or displace them.
 This can be carried out by anybody, to monitor erosion and track climate change for real.

-Plastic Pollution Audits: A multitude of micro-plastic pollution, often from single-use consumer items, has escaped attention for decades.
+A multitude of micro-plastic pollution, often from single-use consumer items, has escaped attention for decades.
 The Baykeeper of Port Phillip Bay has created a new data-sheet that incorporates the best aspects of existing methods allowing data input to the National Marine Debris Database.
 It’s a simple single page that allows for record of an array of items that cause long term harm to the environment.
 The surveys have been designed to measure the extent of the problem and identify common plastic pollutants that need to be eliminated for example, straws, plastic spoons, bottle tops, coffee cup lids.
 Local litter audits and investigations on beaches and streets in stormwater catchments around the Bay will identify litter hotspots and inform local litter reduction strategies.
 The transect method will primarily allow schools, corporates and community groups around the bay to quickly capture data (4 people could do 2 transects in under an hour) and accurately repeat surveys of the same site, resulting in a clear indication of whether specific user items are increasing or decreasing.
+This information will be used to guide local management and litter prevention plans.

-Guided walks: Guided walks along our coast, urban canals, creeks and underground river systems provide us with an opportunity to learn about local wildlife, conservation and land management issues.
-It also gives us a chance to identify the more severe litter hotspots so that we can track the pollution back to the polluters and hold them accountable.
+Guided walks along our coast, urban canals, creeks and underground river systems provided us with an opportunity to learn about local wildlife, conservation and land management issues.
+It also gave us a chance to identify the more severe litter hotspots, so that we could track the pollution back to the polluters and hold them accountable.
 Many people that live in the suburbs don’t know that litter on the streets will find its way to the bay through the storm water systems.

-Environmental Campaigns for Change: At the end of each session we will have some time as a group to debrief and discuss important environmental campaigns for change.
+At the end of each session we had some time as a group to debrief and discuss important environmental campaigns for change.

-Participation in the project is an opportunity for young people to:
+Participation in the project was an opportunity for young people to:

 • meet new people of like-minded nature